uber-archive/hacheck/README.md

 * `cache_time`: The duration for which check results may be cached
 * `service_name_header`: If set, the name of a header which will be populated with the service name on HTTP checks
 * `log_path`: Either the string `"stdout"`, the string `"stderr"`, or a fully-qualified path to a file to write logs to.
 Uses a [WatchedFileHandler](http://docs.python.org/2/library/logging.handlers.html#watchedfilehandler) and ought to play nicely with logrotate
+* `mysql_username`: username to use when logging into mysql for checks
+* `mysql_password`: password to use when logging into mysql for checks

 ### License